quicwg/base-drafts/draft-ietf-quic-http.md

 A QUIC stream provides reliable in-order delivery of bytes, but makes no guarantees about order of delivery with regard to bytes on other streams.
 On the wire, data is framed into QUIC STREAM frames, but this framing is invisible to the HTTP framing layer.
-A QUIC receiver buffers and orders received STREAM frames, exposing the data contained within as a reliable byte stream to the application.
+The transport layer buffers and orders received QUIC STREAM frames, exposing the data contained within as a reliable byte stream to the application.

+QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional.
+Streams can be initiated by either the client or the server.
+For more detail on QUIC streams, see {{QUIC-TRANSPORT}}, Section 9.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
 HTTP does not need to do any separate multiplexing when